shiimizu/ena/readme.md

 <br>

-Low resource and high performance archiver to dump and archive posts, images and all relevant data from 4chan into a local database and local image store.
+Low resource and high performance archiver to save posts, images and all relevant data from 4chan into a local database and local image store.
 It is:

-* Asagi compatible - On top of having a new engine and schema, you can still use Asagi's schema alongside with it.
+* Asagi compatible - On top of having a new engine and schema, you can still use [Asagi](https://github.com/eksopl/asagi)'s schema alongside with it.
 * Memory efficient - Using less than 5mb for a single board.
 Less than 30mb for all 72 boards.
 * Bandwidth efficient - [API](https://github.com/4chan/4chan-API) requests stay low without sacrificing any posts by using only `threads.json` and `archive.json`, instead of continously polling every thread for updates.